 The role of a sales manager can be challenging at the best of times, but is absolutely critical to the success of the wider team.
 A sales manager can not only be a compelling factor behind the overall sales success of an organisation, but also has a significant part to play in the happiness and engagement of their team.
 For managers who aren’t as effective as they could be, the consequences can be significant: 41% of UK employees say they haven’t gone into work because of a “terrible boss”, according to Glassdoor, and 21% have resigned due to a bad boss.
-However, a good management style can make all the difference in terms of engagement and loyalty among your team.
+However, a good management style can make all the difference in terms of engagement, loyalty and retaining talent among your team.

 While there are many uncertainties in sales that are out of your control, how to retain talent on your team isn’t one of them.
 Here are five things successful sales managers do to help their team become the best it can be:

 They inspire people

 As the sales manager, it’s up to you to lead your team to ultimately reach – or exceed – their goals.
 For sales people to truly thrive, they should be encouraged to see the bigger picture and look beyond their own personal needs to those of the team.

 To do this, you must lead by example.
 This may sound easy enough, but the truth is that just 16% of the UK workforce believe their boss is an inspiration, according to the Chartered Management Institute.
 On top of this, three-quarters of employees never see the most influential person in their business, suggesting there is a real need for managers and executives to put in more time on the ground floor.

 A good sales manager will impart on their team the importance of focus, patience and consistency.
 Sales don’t always come easily – for example, it takes an average of eight cold calls just to reach a prospect – so persistence and optimism are key.
 Model these, and you just might find your sales team acting in turn.